 Japadog is an Asian hotdog place that apparently kicked off the food truck craze in Vancouver.
 It serves Japanese inspired hot dogs, but fear not!
 The hot dogs are made with Berkshire pork, not fish.
 We ate the Terimayo hot dog, which had teriyaki sauce, mayo, and seaweed on top.
 Does that sound kind of gross to you?
 Well, you’re wrong!
 It was amazing, like karaoke for your tummy.

 Mom’s is a food truck apparently run by someone’s actual mother.
 We went here to taste the gooey warm grilled cheese with a little cup of Roasted Tomato Soup.
-I loved the smoky flavor on the tomato.
-At this point, I had already eaten so much that I couldn’t believe there was more food!
+I loved the smoky flavor on the tomato–it made me feel like a Canadian lumberjack whose mother truly loved him.

 Our last stop was to get a fish taco and a spicy chocolate cookie from Tacofino.
 I still can’t believe how much they fed us on this tour.
 Look at all those toppings!
 The fresh fish (plus a spicy chocolate cookie, of course) was the perfect way to end the tour.

 After the Food Truck Tour ends, you will want to hurry and take the half hour or so walk straight to Stanley Park, which is one of the top attractions in the city.
 Also the Vancouver Aquarium is located in Stanley Park, and it is tied for the greatest Aquarium I have ever seen.
 (The other is in Atlanta.)